victor-galguera/elolmo/modules/contrib/simplenews/README.txt

     More control over the content of simplenews blocks can be achieved using the block theming.
-Theme your simplenews block by copying simplenews-block.html.twig into your theme directory and edit the content.
+Theme your simplenews block by copying simplenews-block.tpl.php into your theme directory and edit the content.
     The file is self documented listing all available variables.

-    The newsletter block can be themed generally and per newsletter: simplenews-block.html.twig (for all newsletters)
+    The newsletter block can be themed generally and per newsletter: simplenews-block.tpl.php (for all newsletters)
       simplenews-block.tpl--[tid].php (for newsletter series tid)

  8. MULTILINGUAL SUPPORT